 #2 Data safety

 Record retention is also important from the data safety perspective.
-In case of a breach, damage, or database collapse, it can cause safety and security issues for every party involved.
+In case of a breach, damage, or database collapse, it can cause safety and EHR security concerns for every party involved.
 The lack of hack-proof technology on the market costs the health businesses millions of dollars annually, to say nothing about their reputation and cybercrimes like ID thefts.
-This is why complying with HIPAA log retention requirements is critical to minimize the risks of undesirable outcomes.
+This is why complying with HIPAA log retention requirements and HIPAA compliant credit card processing is critical to minimize the risks of undesirable outcomes.
 And this is where we start.

 What Are the HIPAA Document Retention Requirements

 There are three main things to consider when it comes to HIPAA retention policy:

 - entities that are subject to the policies;

 - type of documents that fall under the consideration;

 - retention duration (how long Medicare and Medicaid records should be retained for).